Statistical Significance of Feature Importance Rankings: Discussion

-Further, Shapley values have numerous applications outside of ML.
-They were originally studied in game theory, allocating credit to players in a cooperative game.
-Works have applied them in fields as diverse as ecology \citep{ecology}, online advertising \citep{ads}, supply chain management \citep{supply_chain}, and financial portfolio optimization \citep{finance}.

-In addition to its analytical utility, our algorithms run relatively efficiently.
-RankSHAP adaptively budgets computation towards the more important features.
-SPRT-SHAP enables use of more efficient algorithms, specifically KernelSHAP.
-However, it is fairly conservative by nature, in order to reject at any time.
-Future work could relax this by restricting the number of potential rejection times.
+In addition to their analytical utility, our top-$K$ methods run relatively efficiently.
+The resampling approach adaptively budgets computation towards the more important features.
+SPRT for Shapley importances enables use of KernelSHAP, a highly efficient algorithm.
+While SPRT is fairly conservative due to its anytime-valid requirement, future work could use more relaxed procedures that restrict the number of potential rejection times.
 Testing procedures that do so have been proposed in the context of clinical trials, e.g. \citet{pocock,O'Brian,peto1976design}.

-Various works have attempted to stabilize SHAP and LIME explanations \citep{controlSHAP, mitchell_perms, S-LIME}.
-While these methods are useful, they may be less relevant, as reducing the variance does not necessarily translate into stabilizing rankings.
-In contrast, our methods provide concrete statistical guarantees on feature rankings and selections, strengthening these tools' capacity for meaningful analysis.
+Our methods provide concrete statistical guarantees on their rankings and selections, with higher power and more reasonable assumptions than prior work \citep{shap@k, topKbandit, S-LIME}.
+Moreover, they may be applied in conjunction with methods that stabilize the attributions themselves \citep{controlSHAP, mitchell_perms}.